Skip to main content

 Thus, at a given value of diode voltage (\(V_D\)) , an incremental increase in voltage will create an increase in current equal to $$\frac{I_S}{0.026}e^\frac{V_D}{0.026}\]

-This page titled 6.4: Derivatives of Power Functions of e is shared under a GNU Free Documentation License 1.3 license and was authored, remixed, and/or curated by Tony R. Kuphaldt (All About Circuits) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.4: Derivatives of Power Functions of e is shared under a GNU Free Documentation License 1.3 license and was authored, remixed, and/or curated by Tony R. Kuphaldt (All About Circuits) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?